-The CEQ NEPA regulations, 40 CFR § 1501.6, direct an agency to prepare a FONSI when the agency, based on the EA for the proposed action, determines not to prepare an EIS because the action will not have significant effects.
-In view of the information presented in this document and the analysis contained in the supporting EA prepared for the Proposed Regulatory Amendment to allow longline pot gear in the Bering Sea Greenland turbot fishery, the Alaska Groundfish Harvest Specifications Final Environmental Impact Statement (NMFS 2007), the Stock Assessment and Fishery Evaluation (SAFE) Reports for the Groundfish Resources of the BSAI (NPFMC 2021a), and the Final Programmatic Supplemental Environmental Impact Statement (PSEIS) on the Alaska Groundfish Fisheries (NMFS 2004), it is hereby determined that the Proposed Regulatory Amendment to allow longline pot gear in the Bering Sea Greenland turbot directed fishery will not significantly impact the quality of the human environment.
-The EA prepared for the Proposed Regulatory Amendment to allow longline pot gear in the Bering Sea Greenland turbot directed fishery is hereby incorporated by reference.
-In addition, all beneficial and adverse impacts of the proposed action as well as mitigation measures have been evaluated to reach the conclusion of no significant impacts.
+An agency prepares a FONSI when the agency, based on the EA for the proposed action, determines not to prepare an EIS because the action will not have significant effects (42 U.S.C. § 4336(b); 40 CFR § 1501.6).
+In view of the information presented in this document and the analysis contained in the supporting EA prepared for the Final Regulatory Amendment to authorize longline pot gear in the Bering Sea Greenland turbot fishery it is hereby determined that the Final Regulatory Amendment to authorize longline pot gear in the Bering Sea Greenland turbot directed fishery will not significantly impact the quality of the human environment.
+The EA prepared for the proposed regulatory amendment to allow longline pot gear in the Bering Sea Greenland turbot directed fishery is hereby incorporated by reference.
+In addition, all beneficial and adverse impacts of the action as well as mitigation measures have been evaluated to reach the conclusion of no significant impacts.
 Accordingly, preparation of an EIS for this action is not necessary.

-Jonathan M. Kurland Date Regional Administrator
+Jonathan M. Kurland

+Regional Administrator